Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Alternative Feature Selection

 \subsection{Heuristic Search for Univariate Feature Qualities}

-In this section, we propose heuristic search methods for univariate feature qualities (cf.~Equation~\ref{eq:afs:univariate-filter} and Section~\ref{sec:afs:appendix:univariate-complete-optimization-problem}), complementing the solver-based search that we discussed in Section~\ref{sec:afs:approach:objectives:white-box}.
+In this section, we propose heuristic search methods for univariate feature qualities (cf.~Equation~\ref{eq:afs:univariate-filter} and Section~\ref{sec:afs:appendix:univariate-complete-optimization-problem}) and the Dice dissimilarity (cf.~Equation~\ref{eq:afs:dice}) as~$d(\cdot)$.
+These heuristics complement the solver-based search that we discussed in Section~\ref{sec:afs:approach:objectives:white-box}.
 The proposed heuristics may be faster than exact optimization at the expense of lower feature-set quality.
-In particular, we describe \emph{Greedy Replacement Search} (cf.~Section~\ref{sec:afs:approach:univariate-heuristics:greedy-replacement}), which is a sequential search method, and \emph{Greedy Balancing Search} (cf.~Section~\ref{sec:afs:approach:univariate-heuristics:greedy-balancing}), which is a simultaneous search method.
+In particular, we describe \emph{Greedy Replacement} (cf.~Section~\ref{sec:afs:approach:univariate-heuristics:greedy-replacement}), which is a sequential search method, and \emph{Greedy Balancing} (cf.~Section~\ref{sec:afs:approach:univariate-heuristics:greedy-balancing}), which is a simultaneous search method.
 Additionally, Appendix~\ref{sec:afs:appendix:greedy-depth} introduces \emph{Greedy Depth Search}.
 All three heuristics leverage that the univariate objective sums up the individual qualities~$q_j$ of selected features and does not consider interactions between features.